 - 5. Reduce the apparent mass of buildings and increase block permeability by breaking up their frontages.
 Enrich the public realm by doing so, for instance by establishing breezeways or passages open to the sky that offer glimpses into inner blocks and courtyards in both directions, offering views beyond the 'wall' of buildings for Park passers and views of the Nicomekl and its Park from the courtyard.
 Make these passages welcoming through intentional use of sightlines, lighting and materials in design. - 6.
 Orientation of buildings adjacent to the floodplain should face the floodplain and should create an active ground floor and attractive, pedestrian-friendly edge. - 7.
 Apply a "riverhouse" architectural vernacular that includes: shallow roof pitches, deep overhangs, exposed structural elements (e.g. wooden beams) and authentic application of native materials such as riverstone, wood and cable railings. - 8.
-Use of robust structural elements is encouraged including: wood piles, steel and wood trusses, large glazed doors and windows, and wood decking and wood siding. - Where concrete construction allows, green roofs are encouraged to contribute to overall rainwater control and serve as visual amenities - creating appealing roofscapes when viewed from higher buildings. - 10.
+Use of robust structural elements is encouraged including: wood piles, steel and wood trusses, large glazed doors and windows, and wood decking and wood siding. - 9.
+Where concrete construction allows, green roofs are encouraged to contribute to overall rainwater control and serve as visual amenities creating appealing roofscapes when viewed from higher buildings. - 10.
 Roofs in wood frame buildings should be designed to accommodate useable roof areas that look onto the Park and contribute to the outdoor enjoyment and river views of residents. - 11.
-All development must establish 30m riparian setback of from the edge of the floodplain.
+Where possible, development must establish a 30 metre riparian setback off from the edge of Environmentally Sensitive Areas.